 Regardless of how you get to the island, here are the key options for getting around Waiheke:

-- Self-drive – Either arrive via the vehicle ferry with your own car, or hire one once you arrive.
+- Self-drive – Either arrive via the vehicle ferry with your own car or hire one once you arrive.

-- Taxi – There are usually several taxis waiting at Matiatia Bay where the passenger ferry arrives.
+- Taxi – There are usually several taxis waiting at Matiatia Bay, where the passenger ferry arrives.

 - Public bus – The public bus will take you around the island, and there is a daily fare cap of $20 if you have an AT Hop Card.

 - Hop-on Hop-off bus – If you’re visiting on the weekend (Friday to Sunday) you can customize your day with any of the 16 stops on this hop-on-hop-off bus.
 It includes key vineyards and beaches.
+Reserve the hop-on-hop-off bus only here or check for a discount on the hop-on bus with the return ferry ticket.

-- Activity discounts: Bookme regularly offers discounts up to 70% on selected tours, activities, restaurants and more.
+- Activity discounts: we check Bookme.com for discounts of up to 70% on activities.

 Save for later